Karl F.J.M. Wasserman [1900–1972]

-My track record for engaging strangers in the Project is a mixed bag; most “solicitations” have gone unanswered.
+My track record for engaging strangers in this Project is a mixed bag; most “solicitations” have gone unanswered.
 At least no one has replied with suggestions for institutionalization.
 Yet.
+I hope.

-And don’t claim I have better things to do with my time.
-This is a far higher calling than some I could identify.
+And don’t claim better things to do with my time.
+This is a far higher calling than some I could mention.

 It came to me this morning that this young man is Hobart; no surname or family yet.
 But there is a disconcertedness on Hobie’s face that belies his young age.
 Clearly this photo op was an interruption in his otherwise purposeful day.